 “That’s not the way I do it.
 I rub behind the head – on the shaft.
 That’s what feels so amazing.

 James moved his hand to the base of his penis, behind the bunch of foreskin that had gathered behind his glans.
-Rory, taken aback by the different mechanics, could see that things were still very different to his own experience,, the skin just moving up and down inside James’ closed hand.
+Rory, taken aback by the different mechanics, could see that things were still very different to his own experience, the skin just moving up and down inside James’ closed hand.

 “It’s incredible that the skin is all moving like that – mine’s just tight there,” said Rory.